CPD from other organizations

 Medical Abortion Training For Primary Care Providers (Hosted by the National Abortion Federation)

-Target audience: Primary care physicians
+Audience: Primary care physicians

 Overview: This medication abortion training is an opportunity for primary care professionals to learn about mifepristone/misoprostol abortion care and integrating it into primary care settings.
 The workshop is open to people from clinical, administrative, nursing, or counselling backgrounds and consists of six asynchronous modules with one live session.